 With our beginner-friendly approach, you’ll lean on the most basic crochet stitches to create a simple hat from a rectangle.
 This makes this pattern easy enough to attempt as your first crochet project ever.

-Why you'll love crocheting this easy hat pattern!
+Why you'll love this ribbed beanie pattern!

 How to Crochet a Hat in 1.5 Hours